nihadatakishiyev/tableau-admin-panel-v2/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Google Chrome Usage Guide
 If you want to access the website using a Chrome browser, there is a tiny configuration required for chrome to work with Tableau Trusted Auth properly.